mthomure/glimpse-project/docs/user-guide.rst

   >>> AnnotateS2Activity(image, scale, 0)

-This is shown for our expample in :ref:`Figure 5 <s2-response-plot>`.
-If scale is larger than 2 or 3, the image data may be hard to recognize (as it has been down-sampled multiple times).
-In this case, try recreating the plot for smaller values of the `scale` argument.

 .. _s2-response-plot:
 .. figure:: _static/s2-proto-response.png
    :width: 50%
    :align: center

-   Figure 5: S2 response for the prototype visualized in :ref:`Figure 2
+   Figure 4: S2 response for the prototype visualized in :ref:`Figure 1
    <prototype-plot>`.
 For reference, the S2 activity is plotted on top of the
    image data.

+This is shown for our expample in :ref:`Figure 4 <s2-response-plot>`, where active regions are shown in red and inactive regions are shown in blue.
+If the `scale` is larger than 2 or 3, the image data may be hard to recognize (as it has been down-sampled multiple times).
+In this case, try recreating the plot for smaller values of the `scale` argument.

 A similar visualization as above is available for S1 and C1 activity as::